 Fiji is known for its beautiful palm-fringed islands, but some of its most fascinating treasures are found in the warm, clear waters off the coast.
 With endless stretches of colored reefs and over 1200 species of reef fish, Fiji offers some exceptional diving opportunities for both beginners and professional divers.

 One of Fiji´s most famous dive meccas is the Rainbow Reef, located between Taveuni and Vanua Levu.
+Some divers even refer to it as the Great Barrier Reef of Fiji offering as much diversity and beauty as the well-known Australian underwater paradise.
 More than 20 dive sites invite divers to explore the reefs with coral gardens, deep canyons, and coral walls.
 Plenty of reef fish, as well as big swimmers like turtles, manta rays and sharks, make diving in the Rainbow Reef a highlight.
 Having dived in many parts of the world, I consider diving in Fiji as good, and perhaps even better than diving in Asia.

 How To Get There: The Rainbow Reef is accessible from both Taveuni and Vanua Levu.
 However, there are some dive resorts situated in the bays between Taveuni and Vanua Levu as well.
 They may be a little more expensive as they have to import all food and drinks from the main islands, but definitely worth checking out (e.g. Swiss-owned Dolphin Bay Divers Retreat).